realChainLife/blog-archive/_posts/2019-5-18-Lets-Decentralize-The-Web.md

 ---
 layout: post
-title: You're up and running!
+title: Let's Decentralize The Web!
 ---

+Welcome!
+If you managaed to find this page out of all the possible million others on the web congratulations.
+You're passionate about decentralizing the web.
+Just like me!
 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)